tom-howard/ros2/docs/amr/lab1.md

     Edit the code so that the robot actually follows a **0.5m x 0.5m square motion path**!

     !!! info "Post-lab"
-        Your completion of this exercise will be assessed as part of the post-lab!
+        As discussed above, your completion of this exercise will be assessed as part of the post-lab!

 #### :material-pen: Exercise 8 (Advanced): Alternative Motion Paths {#ex8}